uWaterloo/OpenData/README.md

 ![email](http://api.uwaterloo.ca/static/e.png)

-Please consider subscribing to our [mailing list](https://lists.uwaterloo.ca/mailman/listinfo/opendata) in order to recieve updates on the API and follow discussions
+Please consider subscribing to our [mailing list](https://lists.uwaterloo.ca/mailman/listinfo/opendata) in order to recieve updates on the API and follow discussions.